DIMA-UniversityOfUdine/cubes-stefano-rocco/journal.md

 ![temple basic model](/resources/temple_basic.png)

-I've been polishing the code and managed to shrink it to about a half by exploiting symmetries of the model, whilst trying to maintain the readability, but I'm still not satisfied.
+I've been polishing the code and managed to shrink it to about a half by exploiting symmetries of the model, whilst trying to make it more readable, but I'm still not satisfied.
 In particular y-positioning depends on the underlying layers, but is not well handled and I don't think I could do better honestly.

 I'm going to model the arch without any significant reference.